-Find a supervisor.
+Find a supervisor

 Initially, you should identify and approach a potential supervisor with compatible research interests and expertise.
 They will be able to help you to develop your proposed research ideas into a strong and viable project.
 The research interests listed below should help you find expertise in the topics that you wish to pursue.

-|Dr Megan Blake||Food Poverty; Food in cities; Neoliberalism and Food; Food and 3rd sector organisations; Urban Food Plans; Food and consumption; Food and tourism; Local Food; Consumer/retailor food waste; food and family practices.|
+|Dr Megan Blake||Food Poverty; food in cities; neoliberalism and food; food and third sector organisations; urban food plans; food and consumption; food and tourism; local food; consumer/retailer food waste; food and family practices.|

-Area focus: East and Southern Africa but not limited to those areas
+Area focus: East and Southern Africa but not limited to those areas.

-|Dr Jessica Dubow||Cultural/Critical Geography, Critical Theory, Continental Philosophy, Aesthetics, with specific emphasis on themes of exile, displacement, migration.
-Also, postcolonial theory, visual studies, South African history/culture.|
+|Dr Jessica Dubow||Cultural/Critical Geography; critical theory; continental philosophy; aesthetics, with specific emphasis on themes of exile, displacement, migration.
+Also: landscape theory and practice; postcolonial theory; visual studies; South African history/culture.|

-|Professor Peter Jackson||Social and cultural geography, Geographies of consumption, Food security.|
+|Professor Peter Jackson||Social and cultural geography; geographies of consumption; food and families.|

-|Dr Juan Miguel Kanai||Varieties of urban Entrepreneurial Regimes including eco-entrepreneurialism and homo-entrepreneurialism; Culture-led regeneration; planetary urbanization; territorial design and infrastructure networks;|
+|Dr Juan Miguel Kanai||Varieties of urban Entrepreneurial Regimes including eco-entrepreneurialism and homo-entrepreneurialism; culture-led regeneration; planetary urbanisation; territorial design and infrastructure networks.|

-|Dr Dorothea Kleine||Digital geographies, ICT4D, development theory, Fair Trade and ethical consumption.
+|Dr Dorothea Kleine||Digital geographies; ICT4D; development theory; Fair Trade and ethical consumption.

-Particularly, in the following areas:
+Particularly, in the following areas

 |Professor Richard Philips||